lollipopman/vinyl/README.md

       -i uint
             number of spaces to indent (default 2)
-      -l    list files whose formatting differs from vinyl's -w    write result to (source) file instead of stdout
+      -l    list files whose formatting differs from vinyl's -m    don't error on duplicate keys in mappings -w    write result to (source) file instead of stdout

 Without an explicit path, it processes from standard input.
 Given a